How can you have extra links in bio on X (Twitter) and get

 Once you have claimed your unique web address and populated it with the links you need, you can add the web address obtained from Linktree to your X account.

-Your X account home page would then show this one link that X allow.
-Visitors can click through to your Linktree and see all your extra links in bio on x.
+Your X account home page would then display the one link permitted by X. Visitors can click through to your Linktree to view all your additional links.

-Disclaimer: I haven’t used Linktree because, for me, there is a better approach outlined below.
+Disclaimer: I haven’t used Linktree because I believe there is a better approach outlined below.
 Please note that the above link to Linktree is not an affiliate link.

-Another approach – A landing page on your website
+Another approach – A social media landing page on your website

-If you already have your domain name and website, I would suggest that the best option for you could be a dedicated landing page on your website.
+Suppose you already have your domain name and website.
+In that case, the best option is a dedicated social media landing page on your website.

-The screenshot above shows what the social media links landing page looks like on this website.
+The screenshot above shows what the landing page for the social media links looks like on this website.

-As my landing page is specifically for visitors arriving from any of my social media platforms, I have added a Browse articles by subject section.
-If visitors see a subject they are interested in, they can click through, and view a list of posts that only cover that subject.
+As my landing page is designed for visitors arriving from my social media platforms, I have added a Browse articles by subject section.
+If visitors see a subject they are interested in, they can click through to view a list of posts that cover only that subject.

 What’s the best approach for you?

-If you have a Twitter (X) account and no website, I would choose the Linktree approach, as outlined above.
+If you have a Twitter (X) account and no website, I recommend the Linktree approach, as outlined above.
 Linktree has free and paid-for plans.

-If you have a Twitter (X) account and a website and are familiar with basic website design, I would choose a dedicated landing page on your website with your social media links.
+Suppose you have a Twitter (X) account and a website and are familiar with basic website design.
+In that case, I suggest a dedicated social media landing page on your website with your social media links.
 Once your social media page has been created on your website, add the page address to your X account.
-Clicking on this bio link will then show your extra links in bio on X.
+Clicking on this bio link will then display your additional links in your bio on X.

 Be consistent in your approach

-For those social media channels such as Instagram, Facebook and YouTube that allow you to have more than one external link, I would add these, even though they are hidden on the first visitor view.
-For your visible link, I would add either your Linktree link in the bio or the web address of your landing page if you can create a landing page on your website.
+For social media channels like Instagram, Facebook, and YouTube, which allow multiple external links, I would add these, even though they are hidden on the initial visitor view.
+For your visible link, I suggest adding either your Linktree link in the bio or the web address of your landing page, if you can create one on your website.

-What else could you do if you use a website landing page?
+What else could you do if you use a social media landing page?

-While it’s a good idea to keep landing pages fairly simple, on your landing page you could direct visitors to your latest blog post.
+While it’s a good idea to keep landing pages fairly simple, you can direct visitors to your latest blog post on your landing page.
 Let’s say you posted on your Facebook Page and added a link to your website blog post.

 You could also, as shown in the screenshot of my website landing page above, add all your subjects as links.
-If you are using a website content management system like WordPress, you can easily achieve this by using tags.
-In other words, each of your website posts has a tag assigned.
-You can see an example of this at the top of this post, where I have assigned the tag Computers and Internet to this post.
+If you are using a content management system like WordPress, you can easily achieve this with tags.
+In other words, each of your website posts has a tag assigned to it.
+You can see an example of this at the top of this post, where I have assigned the tags Computers and Internet and WordPress to this post.

 Extra benefits of having a website landing page